 Diwali (or Deepavali) is the most important holiday in India.
 Although it is a Hindu festival, Diwali is celebrated throughout India by members of different religions such as Hinduism, Sikhism and Jainism.
 The five-day festival honors the Indian goddess of wealth, Lakshmi who provides prosperity and abundance.
 In other regions, like Bengal, the Diwali is […]

-Sikhism is a religion that promotes selfless service, contributing to society and always being prepared to protect the weakest and seek equity for all.
+Sikhism is a religion that promotes the removal of the unjust caste system and also selfless service, contributing to society and always being prepared to protect the weakest and seek equity for all.
 In every temple visitors of any creed are welcome and are offered free lunch and even lodging.

 “In search of enlightenment” The Sadhus are a Hindu ascetic and follow the path of austerity and penance to achieve enlightenment in their way.
 They dedicate their existence to meditation, renouncing all material bond and in this way to avoid the cycle of reincarnation and to accede to the desired Nirvana.
 A Sadhu never stays […]